ajhenley/gitbook/creating_methods.md

 A method is a program's way of outsourcing the work to some other block of code.

 Water runs out of my sink.
-The problem is the water is supposed to run into the drain, not the cabinet.
+The water should go down the drain not into the cabinet.
 I *could* fix this problem myself but I won't.
 I'm a programmer.
 My theory is there's nothing more dangerous than a plumber writing code.
 The opposite holds as well, I'm sure.
 I'm not taking chances.

 I call Gary and he comes over, fixes it in fifteen minutes and tells me how easy it was.
 The ```MyWifeSaysFixIt``` class below doesn't care how the method ```callPlumber``` works just that it does.